excellaco/tcp-glue/README.md

-# tcp-glue
+# Glue

-Key Features:
+This is where you run and manage the services that make up the app.

+You can:

-* **Clone all repos** (in the .repos file).
-If new ones are added it can be run again: `./git-clone-all`
+* **Clone all repositories** (in the .repos file).
+If new ones are added it can be run again: `./git-clone-all`.
+Get onboarding developers running fast.
-* **Start up multiple services**: including core services at once, and specified individual services, all on the same network so they can talk, including the following.
-Service names are in .repos and in the ./run file:
+* **Start up multiple services**: including core services at once, and specified individual services, all on the same network so they can talk.
+Service names are listed in .repos and in the ./run file:
     ```
     ./run core    # Starts main app services

     ./run <SERVICE NAME or ALIAS>

+    ./run db      # Start just a database
     ```
 * **Update/pull all repos**: `./git-pull-all`